bavla/SocNet/Lietz/readme.md

 Lietz, Haiko.
 2016.
 Scale-Free Identity: The Emergence of Social Network Science.
 Dissertation, University of Duisburg Essen, Faculty of Social Sciences.

+We transformed the data into Pajek format files using the following R code:
 ```
 > wdir <- "C:/Users/batagelj/Downloads/data/leitz/SN"
 > setwd(wdir)